splunk/observability-workshop/content/en/ninja-workshops/8-docker-k8s-otel/9-customize-collector-config.md

 ## Add the Debug Exporter

-The Debug exporter can be helpful when troubleshooting various OpenTelememtry issues.

 Suppose we want to see the traces and logs that are sent to the collector, so we can inspect them before sending them to Splunk.
-We can use the debug exporter for this purpose.
+We can use the debug exporter for this purpose, which can be helpful for troubleshooting OpenTelemetry-related issues.

 Let's add the debug exporter to the values.yaml file as follows: